-IRD COUNTS – the impact of inherited retinal degenerations

-[A] IRD COUNTS – the impact of inherited retinal degenerations content
+IRD COUNTS – the impact of inherited retinal degenerations content

 IRD COUNTS is a consortium of patient organisations and industry partners working to establish the prevalence, burden and impact of inherited retinal dystrophies (IRDs) within the UK and Republic of Ireland.
-Patient organisation include Fighting Blindness, Retina International, Retina UK and the Mark Pocklington Trust Foundation while Roche, Novartis, MeiraGTx and ProQr respresent the industry partners.
+Patient organisations include Fighting Blindness, Retina International, Retina UK and the Thomas Pocklington Trust Foundation while Roche, Novartis, MeiraGTx and ProQr respresent the industry partners.

 Given the rarity of these conditions, data regarding the prevalence of IRDs, impact on the individuals and families affected, and the cost burden to economies is lacking.
 This hinders development and progress of research, the commissioning of clinical services and treatments, and the planning and implementation of clinical treatment trials.